kairosity/mp2-tunnel-focus/README.md

 2.| Wage calculations for users who work by the hour/time period |1 | 2 | 3
 3.| Display weather for the day at the top of the screen |1 | 3 | 4

+### Scope Final Features

  The scope was eventually narrowed down to include the following from each section:

 __*TASK LIST FUNCTIONALITY & FEATURES*__
 1. Add tasks to the tasklist
 2. Edit tasks
 3. Delete tasks
 4. Check tasks as completed

 __*TASK TIMER FUNCTIONALITY & FEATURES*__
 1. Pomodoro style timer of 25 minutes
 2. Pomodoro style timer of 15 minutes
 3. Stopwatch open-ended timer
 4. Focus reminder beeps on the stopwatch timer after every 30 minutes.
 5. Alarms when the countdown timers finish - both audio & visual options (not in original scope plan).

 __*TASK CHARTS FUNCTIONALITY & FEATURES*__
 1. A Chart showing the time focused on each task "today" (charts & displays were merged as both would have been overkill)
 2. A Chart showing the time focused on each task overall
 3. A list of tasks completed today.
 4. A list of tasks completed overall.

 None of the additional functionality / features were included in the final application's scope.

 I kept the scope quite tight to the basic functionality of the application and while there is scope for expansion, I like the narrow nature of the features because I think it achieves what it sets out to do cleanly and effectively.